Standards and Recommendations

 bench work, track and digital control that promotes, and even forces, prototypical appearance

 and operational characteristics.
-This document contains standards that must be followed to the
+This document contains standards (identified with an S) that must be followed to the

 The Free-moN standard has the following objectives in mind: